 That night the angel of the LORD visited the Assyrian camp and struck down one hundred eighty-five thousand soldiers in Sennacherib’s army.

-This action of God, in answer to Hezekiah’s prayer, fulfilled what Isaiah had predicted: Sennacherib did come into Jerusalem, his soldiers did not shoot an arrow there, and his army did not cast up a siege ramp against the city.
+This action of God, in answer to Hezekiah’s prayer, fulfilled what Isaiah had predicted: Sennacherib did not come into Jerusalem, his soldiers did not shoot an arrow there, and his army did not cast up a siege ramp against the city.

 When Sennacherib saw that his army was devastated, he left and returned to Assyria.
 This time, however, there was no “Letter to God.”
 A few years later, as Sennacherib was worshiping in the house of his god, his sons killed him with the sword in the temple.